 Human life is full of ups and downs.
-This simple guide to Acceptance and Commitment Therapy will show you how to be psychologically flexible, and win the inner battle with your past experiences.
+This simplest guide to Acceptance and Commitment Therapy will show you how to be psychologically flexible, and win the inner battle with your past experiences.

-The emotional break downs we experience time and again shatters many of us mentally and psychologically.
-Availability of appropriate support systems helps us cope up with the difficulties we face in our life with ease.
+The emotional breakdowns we experience repeatedly shatters many of us mentally and psychologically.
+The availability of appropriate support systems helps us cope up with the difficulties we face in our life with ease.

-Those who are deprived of proper support systems suffer due to emotional and psychological insecurities.
+Those who are deprived of proper support systems suffer because of emotional and psychological insecurities.
 During such situations, they need help and guidance, the guidance of a trained therapist can retrieve them out of their distressing past and allow them to live a balanced and peaceful life.